FREQUENTLY ASKED QUESTIONS

 “Who do I report a problem to about a dead fox?”

 Problems involving any form of dead animal are dealt with by Arun District Council.
-It has a very good form on its website, which can be used for reporting all sorts of street cleaning problems, such as glass, dog fouling, dead animals and the all-important “other” category.
-Completion of the form is very easy and we have heard that the Council dealt with the matter extremely promptly.
+It has a very good form on its website.
+Completion of the form is very easy and the council usually deals with the matter extremely promptly.
 If any resident notices any problems concerning dead animals, we would ask they complete the online form which is available on Arun District Council’s website, link below.

 Please let Hobdens know if you have sent in this form to ensure that we don’t duplicate your efforts.